adomokos/climb_that_mountain/blog/2016/05/currying-in-haskell-clojure-ruby.md

 (triple 4) ;; will produce 12
 ```

 This works, but yuck, I had to use a special language construct `partial` to signal, that I'll be partially applying the `multiply` function.
 Based on the Haskell example, my intuition was to use `defn` for the double and triple functions, but that tripped me over, it did not work.
 I had to "StackOverflow" it to realize, that the `def` binding is needed instead of `defn` to produce the partially applied function.
-In Haskell, everything felt natural.
+This is a far cry from Haskell, where everything felt natural.

 Although Ruby is a dynamically typed object-oriented language, it has many functional constructs that I enjoy using.
 I was curious, if Ruby supports currying.
 To my surprise, it does.
 Look at the same example with partial functions and currying in Ruby.